ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 After a terminating event, no other events will be received.

 #### `Next`s provide values or indicate the occurrence of events

+`Next` events contain a payload known as the “value.”
+Only `Next` events are said to have a value.
+Since an event stream can contain any number of `Next`s, there are few restrictions on what those values can mean or be used for, except that they must be of the same type.

+As an example, the value might represent an element from a collection, or a progress update about some long-running operation.
+The value of a `Next` event might even represent nothing at all—for example, it’s common to use a value type of `()` to indicate that something happened, without being more specific about what that something was.

+Most of the event stream operators act upon `Next` events, as they represent the “meaningful data” of a signal or producer.

 #### Errors behave like exceptions and propagate immediately
 #### Interruption cancels outstanding work and usually propagates immediately
 #### Completion indicates success